kauefraga/learning-postgres/README.md

     - [pnpm](https://pnpm.io)
   - [docker](https://www.docker.com)
 - How to download
-- How to set up postgres (with docker)
+- How to set up Postgres (with docker)

 ## ⬇️ How to download and run